Welcoming and Affirming Environment

 Growing

-My school has a policy for how to meet and greet family members when they call or come to school, but it is inconsistently applied.
+I follow a clear policy for how to meet and greet family members when they call or come to school, but the policy is inconsistently applied.

 Utilizing

-My school has a policy for how to meet and greet family members when they call or come to school, and it is consistently applied.
+I follow a clear policy for how to meet and greet family members when they call or come to school, and the policy is consistently applied.

 Transforming

-My school has a policy that emphasizes kindness and transparency for how to meet and greet family members when they call or come to school, and it is consistently applied.
+I follow a clear policy that emphasizes kindness and transparency for how to meet and greet family members when they call or come to school, and the policy is consistently applied.

 Selected Rating: None